microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-01.md

 ## Success Criteria

 - Understand the purposes and contents of the Python scripts under `aml_code`.
-- Count the number of CSV files extracted into `data/` folder LOCALLY using a Python script in VS Code or any popular IDE.
+- Display the top 10 rows of spam training data extracted into `data/training` folder LOCALLY using a Python script in VS Code or any popular IDE.
 - Binary classification model created locally using VS Code.
 - Classifier project imported into Azure DevOps.